Neoslyke/AutoTeam-Neo/README.md

 # AutoTeam

-A TShock plugin that automatically set a player's team.
+A TShock plugin to set team automatically upon joining.

 *This is a translated plugin